ASCBC Clubs can charter until January 22. Please check back on a regular basis to see if any additional clubs have been added.

 Association of Student Nurses of CBC Club

-The Association of Student Nurses of Columbia Basin College is formed to create a supportive, resourceful and integrative network of nursing students, promote nursing excellecnce, provide mentorship and community service.
+The Association of Student Nurses of Columbia Basin College was created as a supportive, resourceful, and integrative network of nursing students to promote nursing excellence, provide mentorship, and community service.
 We aim to prepare nursing students for the assumption of professional responsibilities.
-We shall celebrate our ongoing commitments and community service quarterly.
-Club Advisor: Val Topham, 509-544-8319, email@example.com
+We celebrate our ongoing commitments and community service quarterly.
+Club Advisor: Val Cooke, 509-544-8319, email@example.com

 Automotive Performance Club

 The Automotive Performance Club strives to bring unity among the Automotive Technicians to provide community service to other students and develop automotive awareness.
 All CBC students are welcome to attend.
 Club Advisors: Monty Prather, 509-542-4746, firstname.lastname@example.org & Peter Neilson, 509-542-4683, email@example.com